Zapatista Army of National Liberation: 2020s

+On August 4 2025, during the Meeting of Resistances and Rebellions "Some Parts of the Whole", held at the Caracol IV of Morelia, in the municipality of Altamirano, the EZLN condemned the current genocide in Gaza, calling for international solidarity, calling the current campaign a "systematic aggression against the Palestinian people," representing an extreme expression of the destruction the capitalist system wreaks in other parts of the world.

 Ideology

+The neo-Zapatistas did not proclaim adherence to a specific political ideology beyond left-wing politics.
 The ideology of the Zapatista movement, Neozapatismo, synthesizes Mayan tradition with elements of libertarian socialism, anarchism, Catholic liberation theology and Marxism.
+Some authors also draw parallels between neozapatismo and autonomism, while others argue it can be better defined as semi-anarchist.
 The historical influence of Mexican anarchists and various Latin American socialists is apparent in Neozapatismo.
 The positions of Subcomandante Marcos add a Marxist element to the movement.
-A Zapatista slogan is in harmony with the concept of mutual aid: "For everyone, everything.
-For us, nothing" (Para todos todo, para nosotros nada).
+A Zapatista slogan is in harmony with the concept of mutual aid: "Everything for everyone.
+Nothing for us" (Para todos todo, para nosotros nada).

 The EZLN opposes economic globalization, arguing that it severely and negatively affects the peasant life of its indigenous support base and oppresses people worldwide.
 The signing of NAFTA also resulted in the removal of Article 27, Section VII, from the Mexican Constitution, which had guaranteed land reparations to indigenous groups throughout Mexico through collective land tenure.

 Postcolonialism

 Postcolonialism scholars have argued that the Zapatistas' response to the introduction of NAFTA in 1994 may have reflected a shift in perception taking place in societies that have experienced colonialism.

 The Zapatistas have used organizations like the United Nations Economic and Social Council (ECOSOC) to raise awareness for their rebellion and indigenous rights, and what they claim is the Mexican government's lack of respect for the country's impoverished and marginalized populations.
 Appealing to the ECOSOC and other non-governmental bodies may have allowed the Zapatistas to establish a sense of autonomy by redefining their identities both as indigenous people and as citizens of Mexico.